tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 watch kubectl get tigerastatus
 ```

-You should an output similar to the following.
+You should an output similar to the following, which denotes Calico Enterprise is fully deployed in the cluster.
 ```
 NAME                  AVAILABLE   PROGRESSING   DEGRADED   SINCE apiserver             True        False         False      53m